 You are here

 Here's where I post about my current role-playing game design consulting, with the permission of the clients.
 Sometimes it's a text piece, sometimes it's video or audio.
 Sometimes it's a discussion, and sometimes it's a playtesting session.

-- If you want to become a client, please click on the "Come into the Lab" link to contact me for initial discussion.
+- If you want to become a client, please click on the "Come into the Lab" link at the top right of the page to contact me for initial discussion.

 - If we agree it's a good fit, then the fee is 1000 SEK + VAT (250 SEK) for three sessions.

 ... "the pedagogy of folk tales," or at least, of playing them.
 Johann's game in design, Im Reich der Nibelungen ("in the realm of the Nibelungs") draws on Germanic folk literature, including twisted forests, lost children, laws of magic, and monsters you can talk to.
 Its procedures begin with a smoothish hack of older forms of D&D, but firmly grounded in the travails of young, impoverished knights.

 It was good to hear from Jeff again, and especially good to know that he has been exemplifying the concept of "playful play" with his design of Levied Souls, during the two years since we discussed it.

 It seems to be my month for consulting on projects which have hunkered down in people's notebooks for fifteen or twenty years, refusing either to get past a design hump or to yield gracefully into "not gonna do this game" status.

 Manu's Finding Haven began as a contest entry and runner-up in the 2013 Iron Game Chef, and the accompanying tale is familiar to me.
 Briefly, these contests degenerated quickly into a takeover process in which game designs disintegrated.
 I have a fairly reliable procedure in my pocket for this situation.
 The underlying logic goes something like this.